joekitsmith/radio-interferometry/README.md

 **BASELINE VECTOR CALCULATION**

-Edit "cartesian_coordinates.txt" in parent folder.
+Edit "input_coordinates.txt" in parent folder.
 Add input units and coordinates of antennae in array.

 Allowed units include m, ft and d for metres, feet and degrees.